shahidadoni/TheDevOpsDiary/Containers & Docker/Docker Commands.md

 7. docker exec -it <container_id>or<container_name> /bin/bash
     - it stands for interactive terminal
-    - /bin/bash is used to start a bash session in terminal you can put other shell session that is supported by the image
+    - /bin/bash is used to start a bash session in terminal you can put other shell session that is supported by the image like /bin/sh.
     - this command is used to navigate the file system virtually using the terminal for debugging or checking file configuration or printing out environment variables
     - use exit command to quit from interactive terminal